fish_opt - create an option specification for the argparse command

 The following argparse options are available:

-Takes a single letter that is used as the short flag in the option being defined.
-This option is mandatory.
+Takes a single letter or number that is used as the short flag in the option being defined.
+Either this option or the --long option must be provided.

 Takes a string that is used as the long flag in the option being defined.
 This option is optional and has no default.
 If no long flag is defined then only the short flag will be allowed when parsing arguments using the option specification.